How to Stay Safe When You’re On Vacation (Especially If You’re Traveling Solo)

 Being smart isn’t optional.
 Your education, appearance, or background won’t protect you.
 “Just because you come from a good family and you’re cute, that does not mean that nothing’s gonna happen to you,” Caroline emphasized.

 Trafficking doesn’t always look like Taken.
-Sometimes, it’s as simple as a stranger offering to walk you home or buying you drinks at a beach bar.
+Sometimes, and in fact, it’s as simple as a stranger offering to walk you home or buying you drinks at a beach bar.

 Your Non-Negotiable Safety Checklist for Traveling Solo